iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 be submitting your homework.
 Make it **public**.
 Does this mean that students can see each others' homework?
 Yes.
 You're actually encouraged to work with other students in this class.
-Click the boxes to initialize with a README, add a .gitignore and add a license.
+Click the boxes to initialize with a README, add a .gitignore, and add a license.
 Scroll through the .gitignore options until you get to "Python".
 Choose whichever license you like.
 I generally use MIT.
 Click the "Create Repository" and you will be transported to your new mostly empty repo.

 ### Personal Access Token ###